Wildfires outside L.A. threaten homes, spare Reagan library

 No deaths have been reported from the recent fires, but toppled trees claimed three lives.

-In the battle taking place in the dry hills around Simi Valley, 800 firefighters worked on the ground as helicopters precisely dropped water on the leading edge of the fire.
+In the battle taking place in the dry hills around Simi Valley, 800 firefighters worked on the ground as helicopters precisely dropped water on the leading edge of the flames and a jet streamed red fire retardant to slow the fire's growth.

 Firefighters successfully protected the library, leaving it looking like an island in a soot-black sea.
 Flames came within about 30 yards (27 meters) of the property, but there was no damage, library spokeswoman Melissa Giller said.